Jew's harp: Kyrgyz music

 The temir komuz is made of iron, usually with a length of 100–200 mm and with a width of approximately 2–7 mm.
 The range of the instrument varies with the size of the instrument but generally hovers around an octave span.
 The Kyrgyz people are exceptionally proficient on the instrument and it is quite popular among children, although some adults continue to play the instrument.
-A national artist from the Kyrgyz Republic performs on the instrument.
-Twenty Kyrgyz girls have played in a temir komuz ensemble on the stage of the Bolshoi Theater in Moscow.
 Temir komuz pieces were notated by Aleksandr Zataevich in two or three parts.
 An octave drone is possible, or even an ostinato alternating the fifth step of a scale with an octave.

 Turkish music

 In Turkish, the Jew's harp is called as ağız kopuzu.
 The Jew's harp traditionally used in Turkish folk songs from Anatolia has fallen out of use with time.
 Modern renditions of Turkish folk songs with the Jew's harp have been done by artists such as Senem Diyici in the song 'Dolama Dolamayı' and Ravan Yuzkhan.